openedx/edx-cookiecutters/README.rst

 edx-cookiecutters
 =================

-This repository holds most of the Open edx public python cookiecutters.
+This repository holds most of the Open edx public cookiecutters.

 Available cookiecutters
 ------------------------